 Cassia Verhal – Verhal has been Speaker for 15 years and is generally considered as the most progressive of the speakers.
 She has sometimes found herself allied with Hellion’s Imogen Hugin against the powerful veteran Demeter Garreth

 Lylian Whyte – A 30-year veteran of the Council, ‘Lyl’ Whyte has tried to unseat Verhal three times without success.
 She is a long-time member of the council and close personal friend of Demeter Garreth.
-Her political views are extremely conservative and her financial.
+Her political views are extremely conservative and her fiscal positions are “traditional.”

 (Solrain Core) In a surprising outcome, the funding applied-for by Conflux expert Professor Athena ShaiDen of Sutonia University was denied by Sorian Bank.
 The loan, which most expected to be granted, was to help mass-produce a special kind of narrow-beam scanner ShaiDen had developed.
 The scanner was used to take readings from Conflux infestations — with the goal of finding better ways to destroy — of even deter them.